softcite/software-mentions/README.md

 Building the module requires JDK 1.8 or higher.
 First install and build the latest development version of GROBID as explained by the [documentation](http://grobid.readthedocs.org).

-Under the installed `grobid/` directory, clone the present module software-mentions (it will appear as sibling sub-project to grobid-core, grobid-trainer, etc.):
+Under the installed and built `grobid/` directory, clone the present module software-mentions (it will appear as sibling sub-project to grobid-core, grobid-trainer, etc.):

 > cd grobid/